-- Request allocation from the free dynamic memory. - If the request is not met, attempt to extend the task region to increase the size of the free dynamic memory. - If the task cannot be extended, swap unlocked pages from memory storage to disk to deallocate memory space for reallocation.
+• Request allocation from the free dynamic memory.

+- If the request is not met, attempt to extend the task region to increase the size of the free dynamic memory. - If the task cannot be extended, swap unlocked pages from memory storage to disk to deallocate memory space for reallocation.

-8.3.2 Get Core Routine (\$GTCOR)
+8.3.2 Get Core Routine \$GTCOR (GTCOR)

-The \$GTCOR routine attempts to allocate requested dynamic memory blocks in three ways:
+The \$GTCOR routine (defined in the nonstatistical module GTCOR) attempts to allocate requested dynamic memory blocks in two ways:

-- Allocation from the currently available space in the free dynamic memory. - Extension of the task region to increase the size of the free dynamic memory to accommodate the allocation request. - Swapping unlocked page blocks from dynamic memory to disk to free previously allocated memory space for reallocation.
+- Allocation from the currently available space in the free dynamic memory. - Swapping unlocked page blocks from dynamic memory to disk to free previously allocated memory space for reallocation.